Zynh0722/dungeon-world/src/pages/classes/fighter.md

 You are the wall—let every danger smash itself to nothing on you.
 In the end, you’ll be the last one standing.
 ## Names

-Dwarf: Ozruk, Surtur, Brunhilda, Annika, Janos, Greta, Dim, Rundrig, Jarl, Xotoq
+*Dwarf*: Ozruk, Surtur, Brunhilda, Annika, Janos, Greta, Dim, Rundrig, Jarl, Xotoq

-Elf: Elohiir, Sharaseth, Hasrith, Shevaral, Cadeus, Eldar, Kithracet, Thelian
+*Elf*: Elohiir, Sharaseth, Hasrith, Shevaral, Cadeus, Eldar, Kithracet, Thelian

-Halfling: Finnegan, Olive, Randolph, Bartleby, Aubrey, Baldwin, Becca
+*Halfling*: Finnegan, Olive, Randolph, Bartleby, Aubrey, Baldwin, Becca

-Human: Hawke, Rudiger, Gregor, Brianne, Walton, Castor, Shanna, Ajax, Hob
+*Human*: Hawke, Rudiger, Gregor, Brianne, Walton, Castor, Shanna, Ajax, Hob
 ## Look

 Choose one for each: